antfu/antfu.me/pages/posts/mental-health-oss.md

 ### Thanks

-At the end, I want to give a huge thanks to my girlfriend [Inès](https://www.instagram.com/iiiiiiines__/), who has been supporting me and helping me to get through those tough times since the very beginning.
-Without her great support, I probably wouldn't be in open source today.

-Also, thanks to {@patak-dev} and {@posva} for our deep conversations around this topic, they really helped me a lot and provided great support.
+Thanks to {@patak-dev} and {@posva} for our deep conversations around this topic, they really helped me a lot and provided great support.

 And **You**, as well as the great open source community!
 I am so grateful for all the help and support I have received from you.